ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  Application triggers occur when administrative or end-user interfaces are manipulated.
 An example of an application trigger might be a user modifying their profile information, resulting in a SCIM client performing an HTTP POST to update the user's resource object at the SCIM server.
 Another example might be an Identity Administrator creating a new User in the IdM, who immediately wants to update one or more resource Subscribers (typically a SaaS application that is a SCIM Server).

 #### SSO (Single Sign-On)
  Single Sign-On triggers occur when a user authenticates via federated protocols such as SAML 2.0 or OpenID Connect.
 If a federated assertion arrives for a user who has not yet been provisioned into the destination application, the application may be triggered to perform just-in-time (JIT) provisioning.
 This trigger occurs in scenarios where a Single Sign-On flow happens, but not all the resource attributes for the user object are passed in the federated assertion, resulting in a SCIM action to push or pull the remaining needed attributes.
+SCIM operates out-of-band from authentication; JIT may create partial SROs and SCIM completes attributes via push or pull.

 ~~~
  +---------------+                                   +---------------+